Force over Distance: Chapter 16

 Rush made an inarticulate sound of pure frustration.

 “Doc,” Greer said, unzipping the scientist’s jacket.
-“Just go with this for a few hours.
+“Just go with this.
+For a few hours.
 Then you can do your thing.
 Whatever that is.”

 “Fuck off,” Rush breathed.

-Carefully, Young eased the jacket over the man’s shoulder and freed one of his arms, mindful of the man’s injured wrist.
+Carefully, Young eased the jacket over the man’s shoulder and freed one of his arms, mindful of his injured wrist.
+“What happened to your wrist braces?”

 Rush didn’t reply.
 His thoughts were focused on getting off the gurney.
 On the route he’d take to the chair room.